Joseph Barnett (Jack the Ripper suspect)

-Joseph Barnett (25 May 1858 – 29 November 1926), also known by his nicknames Danny Barnett and “Joe”, was a fish porter who worked at Billingsgate Market in the 19th century, located in the East End of London, and later became known for being the roommate of Mary Jane Kelly.
+Joseph Barnett (25 May 1858 – 29 November 1926), also known by his nicknames Danny Barnett and Joe, was a fish porter who worked at Billingsgate Market in the 19th century, located in the East End of London, and later became known for being the roommate of Mary Jane Kelly.
 It was not suspected that he had murdered her and, even less, that he was Jack the Ripper, until the 1970s, when he was added to the growing list of more than 100 people that someone has speculated could be Jack the Ripper.

 Biography

-Joseph Barnett was born on 25 May 1858 in Whitechapel's Hairbrain neighbourhood.
-He was the fourth child of dock worker John Barnett and his wife, Catherine, Irish immigrants who fled their native country for Great Britain following the great famines.
+Joseph Barnett was born on 25 May 1858 at 4 Hairbrain Court, Whitechapel.
+He was the fourth child of dock worker John Barnett and his wife, Catherine, Irish immigrants who fled their native country for Great Britain following the Great Famine.
 The Barnetts already had a son before they moved to Whitechapel, Denis, and went on to have three other children (excluding Joseph) - Daniel (b.
 1851), Catherine (b.
 1853) and John (b.
 1860).

-In 1861, the family moved to nearby Cartwright Street, and they lived there until 1864, when the elder Barnett, who worked as a porter in the Billingsgate Fish Market, died of pleurisy in July.
-His eldest son Denis assumed responsibility as head of the family, although he married Mary An Garrett and settled in Bermondsey.
+In 1861, the family moved to nearby Cartwright Street, and they lived there until 1864, when the elder Barnett, who worked as a porter in Billingsgate Fish Market, died of pleurisy in July.
+His eldest son Denis assumed responsibility as head of the family, until he married Mary Ann Garrett and moved to Bermondsey, on the other side of the river Thames.

-Before he turned 20, Joseph began working in the Billingsgate Market as a fish porter, a job he held for more than a decade, although intermittently, until he was terminated in October 1888, when he was 30 years old and already lived with a woman, also from Ireland: Mary Jane Kelly.
-Barnett also worked briefly as a Horse slaughterer in the Kings Cross area for a short period.
+Before he turned 20, Barnett began working in Billingsgate Market as a fish porter, a job he held for more than a decade, although intermittently, until he was sacked in October 1888, when he was 30 years old and living with an Irish woman, Mary Jane Kelly.
+Barnett also worked briefly as a horse slaughterer in the Kings Cross area for a short period.

 Little is known about Barnett's life after Kelly's death.
-He only reappears in a register in 1906, when he was granted a license as a doorman, again in the Billingsgate Market.
-At that time he lived at Number 18 of New Lane Gravel, Shadwell, with his brother Daniel.
-The following year his work license says that he lived at Number 60 Red Lion Street, Shadwell, and in 1908 he lived in Tencas Street, in the district of Wapping.
+He only reappeared in official records in 1906, when he was again granted a porter's licence at Billingsgate Market.
+At that time he lived at 18 New Gravel Lane, Shadwell, with his brother Daniel.
+The following year his work licence shows that he lived at Number 60 Red Lion Street, Shadwell, and in 1908 at Tench Street, Wapping.

-After this, in 1919 he appeared in the electoral register living at 106 Red Lion Street in Shadwell with Louisa Barnett, who appears to be his wife, although there is no documented evidence to confirm whether he was married or had any children with her.
+After this, in 1919 the electoral register recorded that he lived at 106 Red Lion Street in Shadwell with Louisa Barnett, who appears to be his wife, although there is no documented evidence to confirm whether he was married or had any children with her.
 The couple remained there until Louisa's death on 3 November 1926.
 Shortly thereafter, it is recorded that Joseph Barnett died on 29 November 1926, at the age of 68.
-The cause of death was edema in the lungs and acute bronchitis.
+The cause of death was oedema of the lungs and acute bronchitis.